ochiengcalvince/Phase_3_Project/README.md

 ### Modeling
 We build a couple of models using different featuers in our dataset to try  predicting whether an individual will go for H1N1 vaccine or Seasonal Flu Vaccines.The models have different levels of  accuracy.
             - Random forest
-            - Decision Tree
+            - multiple output classifier
             - Binary relevance (Logistic Regression)
             - Binary relevannce (Gaussian)
             - XGBoost

- Training the model
+ ### Training the model

 The model is trained with the training features (X_train) and training labels (y_train) and is given some new   data   it   hasn't   seen   before   (X_test)   to   evaluate   how   well   it   classifies   the   new   data.